Office of Financial Aid, Centennial Hall

 Petition for Reclassification

-A petition may be filed if a student wishes to contest out-of-state classification or if he or she has subsequently become eligible for in-state status.
+A petition may be filed if a student wishes to contest out-of-state classification or if the student has subsequently become eligible for in-state status.
 Petition materials may be obtained from the Office of Financial Aid.
 Petitions will be processed only for students who have been admitted to CSU and are currently enrolled for the semester for which they are requesting a change in classification.

 A student’s current tuition classification will remain until they have received notification from the Office of Financial Aid Tuition Classification Officer indicating a residency change has been approved.
 Students who are petitioning for in-state classification remain responsible for paying their tuition based upon current tuition classification.
-Students are strongly urged to petition by the “Priority Deadline to Submit Petition” provided on the Office of Financial Aid website in order to receive a response of their tuition classification prior to the beginning of the semester and tuition and fee deadlines.
+Students are strongly urged to petition as early as possible within the submission date window provided on the Office of Financial Aid website in order to receive a decision regarding their tuition classification prior to the beginning of the semester.

 The Office of Financial Aid must receive completed petitions no later than the published deadline date for the semester for which the student is petitioning.
 Deadlines are provided on the Office of Financial Aid website.
 Petitions will not be accepted after the published deadline date and incomplete petitions will not be accepted and/or reviewed for that semester, and the tuition classification and tuition assessment will remain nonresident for that term.

-Students will be notified of the results of their petition by mail or CSU email.
-Please allow up to six weeks for notification.
+Students will be notified of the results of their petition by CSU email.
+Please allow 4-8 weeks for notification.
 If additional information is required, the additional information must be submitted within the requested time frame unless special arrangements are made with the Tuition Classification Officer.

 Decisions made by the Tuition Classification Officer may be appealed to the University’s Residency Appeals Committee.
 A student wanting to appeal the decision to the Residency Appeals Committee must contact the Office of Financial Aid no later than the appeal date listed in the letter in which the decision was conveyed to the student.
 The decision of the Residency Appeals Committee is the final CSU determination for that specific semester.
 In addition, there are no provisions in the Tuition Classification Statutes for retroactive petitioning.